Charts & Tools

 There are exemptions whereby one does not have to seek permission of the copyright holder.

 - Naturally, work for which copyright has expired moves into the public domain and has no copyright; thus, it is free to use without permission.
 To begin to determine if copyright has expired, first consult this public domain chart Next, as the copyright officer for assistance.
 For U.S. books only, if the date is between 1923 and 1977, consult this copyright renewal database at Stanford.

 - Examples of things that cannot be copyrighted and thereby are in the public domain are common facts, formulae, theories, concepts, ideas, recipes, and anything published by the federal government.

 - Other exemptions from securing permission can be justified if they pass the fair use test.
 Do not assume that an educational use is a fair use, thereby clearing you from seeking permission for distributing someone's work or clearing the Library from paying fees on behalf of your course reserves or your interlibrary loan requests that exceed copyright limits.
-Here is a fair use worksheet developed by the University of Minnesota to assess whether your use is fair use.
+Here is a fair use worksheet to assess whether your use is fair use.

 Resource: history of copyright law